krunch3r76/gc__listoffers/README.md

 **PEACE OF MIND: THIS IS A COMPLETELY FREE SERVICE. it does not spend any glm. the app-key is necessary, however, to get information about providers**

-**NOTE: although this will work when golemsp instead of yagna is running, you will only be able to see other providers, not yourself!**
+**NOTE: you will see yourself listed among the results unless the probe for offers was made manually (non-default)**

 # video